klietus/SignalZeroLocalNode/README.md

 ## ⚙️ Configuration

 SignalZero Local Node reads its runtime configuration from environment variables (a `.env` file is supported via `python-dotenv`).
+A checked-in `.env.example` file captures the defaults used by `docker-compose`; copy it to `.env` to customize the stack locally.
 The following variables control how language model inference is performed:

 | Variable | Default | Description |
 | --- | --- | --- |